 I pride myself on being completely honest about the things I review on HomeWorkingClub.
 This means that, on occasion, I get the chance to completely savage a product or service.
-I may have just given you a clue as to how this Hive Work review will notice some distinct changes but that doesn’t necessarily mean I’ve changed my mind about this home working opportunity.
+It also means that I have to admit when things change.
+Those who read my original Hive Work review will notice some distinct changes but that doesn’t necessarily mean I’ve changed my mind about this home working opportunity.

 NB.
 Please note that the site being reviewed here has rather confused branding.
 The site is called HiveMicro, but it is branded as “Hive Work.”

-Perhaps keep my open-minded stance and willingness to revisit this platform in mind as you read this Hive Work review.
+Please keep my open-minded stance and willingness to revisit this platform in mind as you read this Hive Work review.

 What is Hive Work / HiveMicro?